Penn State University Combined Heat and Power Expansion

 • Replacement of the existing West Campus substation switching center with a new structure containing two lineups of 15kV metalclad switchgear with new protective relaying of the generation/utility interconnection, utility direct transfer trip and SCADA systems, and interface to the microgrid control system.

-• Removal of an existing boiler and existing coal-handling equipment
+• Removal of an existing boiler and existing coal-handling equipment.

 Outcome